pm-self-learning/octocat-supply-copilot-exercise/docs/exercise-day2.md

-# **GitHub Copilot Customization Exercise**
+# **GitHub Copilot Advanced Features Exercise**

-This exercise will show you how to customize GitHub Copilot to improve its code generation capabilities by using instruction files and prompt files.
+This exercise demonstrates advanced GitHub Copilot features including custom instructions, code review capabilities, and Azure integration.
+Learn how to enhance your development workflow by leveraging these powerful features.

 ## **Features to Learn**

-- **Instruction Files**: Create and use instruction files to define coding standards and project requirements
+- **Custom Instructions**: Create and use instruction files to define coding standards and project requirements
+- **Copilot Code Review**: Use AI-powered code review to get instant feedback on your code
+- **GitHub Copilot for Azure**: Learn how to leverage Copilot for cloud deployment planning and configuration using Copilot extension in VS Code

 ## **Description**

-- **About the Exercise**: Learn how to make GitHub Copilot follow your coding practices and standards using custom instructions.
+- **About the Exercise**: Master advanced GitHub Copilot features to streamline your development process and improve code quality
-- **Why**: Standardize Copilot's output across your team, improve code quality, and ensure consistency.
+- **Why**: Enhance development productivity, maintain consistent coding standards, and leverage AI for code review and cloud deployment
+- **Outcome**: By the end of this exercise, you'll be able to customize Copilot's behavior, use it for code reviews, and plan Azure deployments

 ## **Prerequisites**

-- GitHub Copilot extension installed and activated in VS Code
+- GitHub Copilot for Azure extension installed and activated in VS Code
 - Basic understanding of VS Code settings

 ## **Getting Started**

-Ensure you have the GitHub Copilot extension installed and configured in VS Code before starting the exercise.

 ## **Exercise 1: Setting Up an Instruction File**